ParkerdeWaal/fABMACS/readme.md

 2. Simulations also write a file named "fort.88" The first column is timestep, second and third columns are collective variables 1 and 2, the fourth column is the "hill height"

 3. An xyz file of the atoms in the CVs is output, named "fort.81."
 This file can be used to check that the periodic boundaries are treated correctly.

+# <a name="hyperdetail"></a> Custom simulation or re-run our ligand simulations for *Hyperdynamics*
+***Things you need, can all be found in RUNdirs/RErun directory***

+*The patching command for hyperdynamics simulations was given [above](#patchhyper).*

+When hyperdynamics is enabled, a few extra parameters must be specified in params.in, which holds all bias related parameters for a given simulation run.
+Hyperdynamics requires (1) a fill limit, (2) definition of initial and product states, (3) the simulation timestep.

+1. Fill limit: This parameter sets the depth of the bias potential.
+The bias will not fill higher than this limit.
+Units are kJ/mol.

+2. Initial and Product states: Hyperdynamics requires the detection of transition events.
+Accordingly, the user must define the initial state and its boundaries.
+The input for the published simulations looks like ```0.9 0.9 1 1``` which specifies that the initial state corresponds to values of CV1 < 0.9 and CV2 < 0.9.
+The initial state has been exited when either CV1 > 1 **or** CV2 > 1.
+Thus, the first two entries ```0.9 0.9``` indicate the upper CV1 and CV2 boundaries of the initial state.
+The second two entries ```1 1``` indicate the lower CV1 and CV2 boundaries for all other regions of the CV space.
+Units are same as CV units, which are nanometer.
+A sample hyperdynamics input from our ligand simulations is included in [RUNdirs]/RErun/HYPER-params.in

+3. Simulation timestep: This last entry is simply the integration timestep in picosecond units.

+Additionally, we point out that reproducing the published ligand escape time estimates requires two changes, with respect to the free energy simulations, beyond these additional parameter entries.
+We used a different cylinder position for hyperdynamics and we used minimal backbone restraints of the BRD4 bromodomain.
+The cylinder inputs are found in [RUNdirs]/RErun/cylpoints-hyperdynamics.
+The protein restraints are found in [RUNdirs]/RErun/shortbacks.itp.

+**If reproducing our hyperdynamics, remember to use the correct cylpoints file and remember to point the [Rundirs]/RErun/topol.top to the shortbacks.itp file rather than back.itp.**

+As explained in the publication (submitted, link to follow), our hyperdynamics is inteded to stop simulation after the initial state is exited so that a new trajectory can begin running in that initial state.
+Thus, hyperdynamics will terminate when the initial state is exited.
+A file called *fort.87* will be produced which lists ```time-of-exit trajectory-boost last-instantaneous-boost``` where the first two are most important for comupting mean escapte time and mean boost.
+The last entry ```last-instantaneous-boost``` can serve as a guide for judging whether or not the fill-depth of the bias is set too high or whether the initial state is inadequately defined.

 # Requirements
 1. ***Simulation cell*** Currently only cubic, tetragonal and orthorhombic systems are supported (angles = 90 degrees).
 At this time we do not plan to implement irregular systems.